 What Is the Birth Control Patch?

 The birth control patch is a small, sticky square that you wear on your arm, back, lower belly, or other places on your body.
 Also called a transdermal patch, it sends hormones similar to those in birth control pills or the vaginal ring into your system through your skin.
 You might also hear it called a transdermal contraceptive.

 The patch works about as well as the pill or the vaginal ring, and with similar side effects.
 You may find the patch easier to use than remembering to take a pill every day and simpler to use than a vaginal ring.

 How Does the Birth Control Patch Work?

-The patch keeps you from getting pregnant by sending the hormones estrogen and progestin through the skin into your bloodstream.
+The patch keeps you from getting pregnant by sending the hormones estrogen and progestin through your skin and into your bloodstream.
 The hormones keep your ovaries from releasing an egg, thicken the cervical mucus to stop swimming sperm, and make it harder for any fertilized egg to implant inside your womb.

 If you follow directions perfectly, the patch works 99% of the time.
-That means 1 woman out of 100 might get pregnant in a year.
+That means 1 person out of 100 who use the patch might get pregnant in a year.
 But in real life, people make mistakes, like not changing the patch on the right day.
 That can drop the effectiveness to about 91%.

 How to Get the Patch